stevedekorte/strvct.net/docs/ProjectOverview.md

 #### Navigation Path

-The navigation system employs visual cues to guide users along the selected path.
-Tiles that form part of the chosen route are highlighted, and the focused tile - which represents the most recently selected location - is distinguished with a unique highlight.
-This differentiation allows users to quickly identify their current position within the overall navigation sequence.
+Tiles on the selected are highlighted, and the focused tile - which represents the most recently selected location - is distinguished with a unique highlight.

 These highlights and other visual attributes are customizable via themes.

 <diagram>
 Navigation Path